SSIEM Dietitians Academy 2024

-The SSIEM-DG (Society for the Study of Inborn Errors of Metabolism - Dietitians Group) is a networking group for dietitians and nutritionists working in the field of inherited metabolic diseases (IMD).
+The SSIEM-DG is a sub group of the SSIEM and aims to provide education and a platform for networking for dietitians and nutritionists working in the field of inherited metabolic diseases (IMD).
 The group was founded in London 2008 and was formally established in 2010 as a sub-group of the SSIEM.

 The SSIEM-DG welcomes members from all countries in the world.
 Please visit our webpage for more information and our committee members.

 What is the purpose of the SSIEM DG Academy?

-For many IMD, diet therapy is the fundamental treatment.
+For many IMDs, diet therapy is the fundamental treatment.
 Metabolic dietetics is a highly specialised area and the aim of the SSIEM –DG group is to provide access to training, education and research to help provide the best available practice.

 One main aim of the SSIEM-DG is to provide education and training for dietitians and nutritionists caring for IMD patients.

-Over the next few years, the SSIEM DG Committee in conjunction with the SSIEM Education and Training Advisory Committee (ETAC) aims to host a series of educational events providing teaching on key topics of metabolic dietetics.
-These courses will be taught by expert dietitians in the field and include plenary lectures, practical workshops and new research work.
+Over the next few years, the SSIEM-DG Committee in conjunction with the SSIEM Education and Training Advisory Committee (ETAC) aims to host a series of educational events providing teaching on key topics of metabolic dietetics.
+These courses will be taught by expert dietitians and other professionals in the field and include plenary lectures, practical workshops and new research work.
 Starting from 2021, four academy courses have been organized, and the diseases covered so far include PKU, MSUD, MMA, and UCD.

 Who is the GA1 course for?

-The course is aimed primarily at dietitians and nutritionists who are new to IMD and metabolic dietetics and want to learn more about practical dietetic management and monitoring of UCD.
+This course is aimed primarily at dietitians and nutritionists who are new to IMD and metabolic dietetics and want to learn more about practical dietetic management and monitoring of GA1.
 Doctors with no dietitians in their team, who are providing dietetic management, can be considered for the application.

 What are the learning objectives?

-- To begin or be able to plan dietetic management for UCD patients of different ages and clinical conditions.
+- To begin or be able to plan dietetic management for GA1 patients of different ages and clinical conditions.

 How to apply?